adrianlzt/cerebro/programacion/go/string.md

 ", world!"

 strings.TrimSpace(a)
-borra caracteres en blanco y tabs
+borra caracteres en blanco, tabs y new lines.
 TrimSpace returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode.